 |Developer Community||Although Kotlin has a rapidly growing community, it is much smaller than that of Java.||Java has a large developer community.|

-Both the languages are good to go, but if you want a programming language specifically for Android app development, then we suggest Kotlin.
+Both languages are good to go, but if you want a programming language specifically for Android app development, then we suggest Kotlin.
 But what if, in the upcoming years, some other mobile operating system takes over Android?
-That would be horrible if you just learn Kotlin.
+That would be horrible if you just learned Kotlin.

-Therefore, our suggestion is that you should first learn Java and then move to Kotlin.
+Therefore, we suggest that you should first learn Java and then move to Kotlin.
 This will help you to add two programming languages to your arsenal, and you can easily shift from Java to Kotlin.
 Apart from Android app development, there is a vast scope of Java.
 Thus, do not underestimate Java and learn it, too, if you haven't yet.